Canon 1200D vs Leica T

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1200D and Leica T (Typ 701) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the T Typ 701 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1200D does not offer wifi capability.
+In contrast, the 1200D does not provide wifi capability.

 Both the 1200D and the T Typ 701 have been discontinued, but can regularly be found used on eBay.
 The 1200D was replaced by the Canon 1300D, while the T Typ 701 was followed by the Leica TL.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.